sonagara-vashram/JavaScript/Loops-Conditional-Statements/explain.md

 ### 2.6. `forEach` Loop

 - **Description**: The `forEach` method is available for arrays and is used to execute a provided function once for each element in the array.
-Unlike traditional loops, it does not require you to explicitly manage the loop index.
+Unlike traditional Loops, it does not require you to explicitly manage the loop index.

 - **Output**: This method provides a clean way to iterate through arrays and perform operations on each element.